 Yes, we store your name, address and (if you've entered it) your date of birth.

 We store personal information, encrypted, in our database.
-Not only is it encrypted, it is stored on a separate server entirely from the Blume website, and that server is never open to the public (only the Blume website can access it).
+As well as being encrypted, it is stored on a separate server from the Blume website, and that server is never open to the public (only the Blume website can access it).

 When you send information to us, we only use HTTPS and use a high quality SHA2-256 2048-bit SSL certificate.